We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Last but not least we have Animal Kingdom.
 Considering that Flight of Passage is one of the best rides ever created, it should be #1 on your priority list for Early Theme Park Entry at Animal Kingdom.

 The line also gets astonishingly long, very quickly.
-It’s also very likely to be the Lightning Lane a la carte option at Animal Kingdom so this move is a money saver.
+It’s also the Lightning Lane a la carte option at Animal Kingdom so this move is a money saver.

 Here’s my #1 plan for Animal Kingdom: